The Importance of Knowing How to Calculate a Mortgage

-- It’s good to know the math behind it
+- It can actually be helpful to know the math behind it

-- You can impress your friends and family
+- And if nothing else you can impress your friends and family

 Mortgages can be complicated business – fortunately there are a ton of great calculators out there that take the legwork out of all the tricky math.